Six games called off as COVID wreaks havoc on Premier League

-Six games called off as COVID wreaks havoc on Premier LeagueThursday, December 16, 2021
+Six games called off as COVID wreaks havoc on Premier LeagueFriday, December 17, 2021

 |

-LONDON, United Kingdom (AFP)— The Premier League on Thursday postponed six more matches due to the wave of coronavirus infections hitting Britain, but said it intended to "continue its current fixture schedule where safely possible" as calls for a circuit break intensified.
+LONDON, United Kingdom (AFP) — The Premier League yesterday postponed six more matches due to the wave of novel coronavirus infections hitting Britain, but said it intended to “continue its current fixture schedule where safely possible” as calls for a circuit break intensified.

-Leicester's scheduled match against Tottenham was postponed just hours before kick-off on Thursday.
+Leicester's scheduled match against Tottenham was postponed just hours before kick-off yesterday.

 Five more games scheduled for this weekend have also been postponed due to outbreaks at Manchester United, Brentford, Norwich and Watford.